There’s no denying it: food porn rules the restaurant world. That's why 69% of restaurants are using Instagram.

 Believe it or not, it actually isn't too difficult to make Insta work for you.

-A huge majority of restaurants on Instagram play it safe because that works for them, but they could be doing so much more to boost their audience engagement.
+A huge majority of restaurants on Instagram just post the basics — food photo here, team photo there — but they could be doing so much more to boost their audience engagement.
 Let's explore five ways to make your restaurant Instagram posts stand out in a sea of digital competition.

 The Guide to Social Media for Restaurants

 Develop a social media prescence for your restaurant, connect with your guests, and grow repeat business.

 As the infographic from Fundera below points out, the majority of millennials snap a photo of their food before they indulge, often sharing the picture with their followers and friends.

 Letting your guests put out your restaurant Instagram posts for you is easy – and free.
 To make your restaurant more Instagram-friendly, take note of the tips provided in the infographic:

 - Feature the more popular "grammed" foods, like pizza, burgers, and sushi.

 - Keep your restaurant well-lit.

 - Pay attention to the detail of your plates and glassware for added aesthetic.